a-m0908/a-m0908/README.md

 # Motoya Aono

-Mathematical Engineering and Information Physics student at the University of Tokyo.
+Bachelor's student in Mathematical Engineering and Information Physics at the University of Tokyo

 Interested in:
 - Quantitative Finance
-- Numerical Methods
 - Machine Learning
 - Algorithmic Trading
+- stochastic processes

 ## Tech Stack
 - Python